bagratzakaryan/microfrontend-spa/README.md

 # microfrontend-spa

-Use Angular App components into React app and coaboration between them like passing and receivin params
+Use Angular App components into React app and make coaboration between them like passing and receiving params